dotnet/core-setup/Documentation/design-docs/host-testing.md

 * Testing real product binaries
 * Tests are written in C#, but in a separate project - no direct test infra integration or VS UI support.
 This is worked around by effectively having "wrappers" for these tests.
 * Direct calls to exports in a controlled environment without running the whole product (mostly)

 Cons:
 * Still runs out-of-proc making debugging harder

 ## Test proposal

 ### Unit tests
 Add the ability to write true unit tests.
-So tests written in C++ which can directly call methods/classes from the product.
+So tests are written in C++ which can directly call methods/classes from the product.
 These tests would be compiled as native executables.
 For simplicity of the build system, they would live in the product source tree (`src` folder) and would be compiled during the product build.
 They would combine the test source files with product source files into one executable.
 For integration purposes there would be managed wrappers in the `HostActivation` test project which would just call the native executable and check the exit code.
 As this is the simplest way to integrate these tests into all our test infrastructure.

 Unit tests should be used to test self-contained bits of functionality.
 So for example helper classes and such.

-First unit test is being introduced in this PR: dotnet/core-setup#4953.
+First unit test is being introduced in this PR: [dotnet/core-setup#4953](https://github.com/dotnet/core-setup/pull/4953).

 Pros:
 * Can test C++ code directly